U.S. Treasury yields rise as volatility fuels illiquidity

 "It really does scream volatility, scream that there's a lack of liquidity in the marketplace," he said.

-Hoogendoorn added that the latest move by the New York Fed represents "a massive amount of help."

-The New York Fed said on Thursday it would make $1.5 trillion available in repurchase agreement (repo) loans in three tranches of $500 billion each and that it would start purchasing a broader range of U.S. Treasury securities than it has been of late, a shift that signals the Fed could deploy some of its crisis-era tools sooner than planned.
+The New York Fed said on Thursday it would make $1.5 trillion available in repurchase agreement (repo) loans and that it would start purchasing a broader range of U.S. Treasury securities than it has been of late, a shift that signals the Fed could deploy some of its crisis-era tools sooner than planned.

 It saw relatively low takeup of the new loans, however.
 Banks borrowed $17 billion at a three-month repo operation on Friday, and $78.4 billion at a three-month operation on Thursday.
 They also took only $24.1 billion in one-month loans on Friday.